-Abstract Wear is a process of removal of material from one or both of two solid surfaces in solid state contact, occurring when two solid surfaces are in sliding or rolling motion together.
-Abrasive wear occurs when a harder material is rubbing against a softer material.
-Abrasion is the wearing away of surfaces by rubbing, grinding, or other types of friction.
-It usually occurs when a hard material is used on a softer material.
-Hardfacing is one of the versatile techniques that can produce the hard and wear resistant surface layer of alloys on metallic substrate.
-It not only helps them withstand wear, various metals and but also helps to prevent corrosion and high temperature oxidation.
+Abstract Hardfacing is one of the versatile techniques that can produce the hard and wear resistant surface layer of various metals and alloys on metallic substrate.
+It not only helps them withstand wear, but also helps to prevent corrosion and high temperature oxidation Hardfacing is particularly associated with the earth moving equipment, cement ovens and rock crushing and processing industries.
 In the present study, sample of 75x26x12 mm size were used for testing as per ASTMG65 standards.
 Specimens were ground using surface grinder to make the surface flat.
-Before the abrasive wear test all the specimens were cleaned with acetone and then weighed on an electronic balance with an accuracy of ± 0.001 gm.
+Before the abrasive wear test all the specimens were cleaned with acetone and then weighed on an electronic balance with an accuracy of \pm 0.001 gm.
 The three-body abrasive wear test were conducted using a dry sand/rubber wheel abrasion tester as per ASTM G65.
-The experiments were carried out for different loads 1, 2, 3 & 4 kgf on the load hanger..
+The experiments were carried out for different loads 1, 2, 3 & 4 kgf on the load hanger.
+Carbon and chromium are the major elements which are used in hardfacing alloys.
 It is found that low percentage of carbon and high percentage of chromium will enhance wear resistance.
-Volumetric wear loss is maximum at higher load and at higher speed
+Volumetric wear loss is maximum at higher load and at higher speed.